What to Expect When Your Goat is Expecting (Part 1)

 Calculating Kidding Day

 It’s important to figure out roughly when your doe should kid so you can be prepared.
-I have Nigerians who have an average gestation period of 145 -150 days.
+I have Nigerians who, like other miniature breeds, have an average gestation period of 145 days.
 This handy calculator calculates for 145 days.
-If you have a full sized goat you’ll need to adjust accordingly.
+If you have a full-sized goat, you’ll need to adjust it by adding 5 days.

 Early Goat Gestation Care

 Early goat gestation is the first 3 1/2 months of pregnancy.
-During this time their care is fairly minimal.
+During this time, their care is fairly minimal.
 Dry does only need hay, minerals, and clean, fresh water.
-If your doe is still being milked she should continue her dairy rations.
-Towards the end of early gestation (approximately 2 months before kidding) you will want to dry off your does that are still in milk.
-We give our goats Baby Mama Herbal Goat Treats during this period because they are loaded with nutrients that promote a healthy pregnancy and good fetal development.
+If your doe is still being milked, she should continue her dairy rations.
+Towards the end of early gestation (approximately two months before kidding), you will want to dry off your does that are still in milk.

 We also make sure at the end of early gestation to trim hooves.
 Some people wait until later to do this, but we prefer not to stress her out so close to kidding.